-Delta Comfort+ Switches from Premium Economy to Economy Shelf for Transatlantic and Transpacific Markets
+Delta Comfort+ Switches from Premium Economy to Economy Shelf for Latin Markets

 What does this mean for Travel Agencies?

-Delta is making this change to help eliminate “the overlap” between Delta Premium Select and Delta Comfort+ on the Premium Economy ‘shelf’ for all third party channels (e.g. GDS and OBTs), to better align with the way our JV partners display their Premium Economy products, making it easier for Travel Agencies to recognize and sell the products.
+Delta is shifting Delta Comfort+ to the Economy ‘shelf’ for all third-party channels (e.g. GDS and OBTs) as part of the process to better align how our products are displayed across all international regions, making it easier for Travel Agencies to recognize and sell the products.

-When booking and pricing a Delta Comfort+ fare in the GDS in the Transatlantic and Transpacific markets, Travel Agents will need to book a customer’s reservation into “W” class and use a “price as booked” entry.
+When booking and pricing a Delta Comfort+ fare in the GDS in Latin markets and when manual pricing entries are used, Travel Agents will need to book a customer’s reservation into “S”, the lower of the two Delta Comfort+ fares, and use a “price as booked” entry.
 The lowest available Delta Comfort+ fare will be offered.
-Travel Agents should not use a “price as lowest fare and rebook” entry to try to price the itinerary, because the reservation is booked in “W” class, this entry will rebook the customer into a lower Main Cabin fare and remove them from Delta Comfort+.
+If “S” is not available, Travel Agents should book in the higher “W” Delta Comfort+ fare and similarly use a “price as booked” entry.
+Travel Agents should not use a “price as lowest fare and rebook” entry to try to price the itinerary, because the reservation is booked in “S” or “W” class, this entry will rebook the customer into a lower Main Cabin fare and remove them from Delta Comfort+.

-Please Note: Delta Comfort+ fares are based on dual inventory; both W class and the Main Cabin class of service used to determine the fare must be available in order for the PNR to price.
+Please Note: Delta Comfort+ fares are based on dual inventory; both “S” and “W” class and the Main Cabin class of service used to determine the fare must be available for the PNR to price.
 Delta recommends that Travel Agents issue the ticket immediately in order to ensure that the PNR prices at the fare quoted.

-For any additional questions regarding Delta Comfort+, please contact Sales support or Delta Reservations for assistance.
+For any additional questions regarding Delta Comfort+, please contact Global Sales Support or Delta Reservations for assistance.